 Has your baby’s sleep been disrupted with night waking, extra fussiness, inconsolable crying and extreme hunger right at the 6 week mark?
 The first sleep regression your baby will go through in all of the sleep regression phases begins at 6 weeks, but so does the 6 week growth spurt.
 How to tell if this is the 6 Week Sleep Regression, the 6 Week Growth Spurt, or both!
+Plus, if you’re in the middle of a sleep regression, a super comprehensive sleep resource to get you through.

 Is it the 6 Week Sleep Regression or a 6 Week Growth Spurt, or Both?!?